intel/llvm/sycl/doc/SYCL2020-SpecializationConstants.md

 }
 ```

-The new kernel argument `specialization_constants_buffer` should have
+Also the new kernel argument `specialization_constants_buffer` should have
 corresponding entry in the `kernel_signatures` structure in the integration
 header.
 The param kind for this argument should be
 `kernel_param_kind_t:specialization_constants_buffer`.